kwebio/shoebox/README.md

 ### Motivation

-ShoeBox was created as a persistence layer for [Kweb](http://kweb.io/) applications, motivated by the lack of a simple persistence mechanism that supports the observer pattern.
+While it is a standalone library, ShoeBox was created as a persistence layer for [Kweb](http://kweb.io/) applications, motivated by the lack of a simple persistence mechanism that supports the observer pattern.
 The idea is to create a "bridge" library between Shoebox and Kweb that will allow "binding" of UI components to persistent state, also known as the [data mapper pattern](https://en.m.wikipedia.org/wiki/Data_mapper_pattern).
 [Here is a video](https://www.youtube.com/watch?v=0Q-BUldFZjA) illustrating this idea for TornadoFX on Android.

-It's important to note that ShoeBox is independent of Kweb and can be used for many other things.
+To emphasize, however, Shoebox doesn't depend on Kweb and should be useful for many other things.

 ### Features
 * Functionality similar to MutableMap